metomi/rose/sphinx/tutorial/cylc/scheduling/further-scheduling.rst

 Alternative Calendars
 ---------------------

-By default cylc uses the Gregorian calendar for :term:`datetime cycling`, cylc also supports the 360 day calendar (12 months of 30 days each in a year).
+By default cylc uses the Gregorian calendar for :term:`datetime cycling`, but cylc also supports the 360-day calendar (12 months of 30 days each in a year).

 .. code-block:: cylc